mozilla/legal-docs/firefox_privacy_notice/en-US.md

 This feature is turned on by default in Nightly, Aurora and Beta builds of Firefox to help those users provide feedback to Mozilla.
 In the general release version of Firefox, this feature is turned off by default.

 See [here](https://support.mozilla.org/en-US/kb/send-performance-data-improve-firefox) to learn more about the feature and how to enable or disable it.

+###Tiles

+Tiles are a feature of Firefox displayed on new tab pages.
+In order to provide the tiles feature, Firefox sends to Mozilla data relating to the tiles such as number of clicks, impressions, your IP address, URLs, locale information and tile specific data (e.g., position and size of grid).

 ---------------------------------------